BonFX

 29. A/B Testing

-A/B testing is a method of comparing two versions of a webpage or other product to see which one performs better.
+A/B Testing infographic illustration UX A/B testing, as Optimizely defines it, is a method of comparing two versions of a webpage or other product to see which one performs better.
 It involves showing the two variants to similar visitors at the same time and comparing which variant drives more conversions.
 A/B testing can help designers and developers make more informed decisions and create more effective products.
-A/B Testing infographic illustration UX

 30. Consistency